JapeshBagga/JapeshBagga/README.md

 ---

-- 🔭 Shifted to gitlab, Refer: https://gitlab.com/japesh.bagga
+- 🔭 Shifted to Gitlab, Refer: https://gitlab.com/japesh.bagga
 - 👯 I’m looking to collaborate on developing and improving my repositories
 - 💬 Ask me about latest Project, New Technology, Cloud, AI
 - 😄 NickName: JP